Academic Advising: Make an Appointment

 The School of the Art Institute of Chicago (SAIC) encourages you to meet with your academic advisor on a regular basis.
 When you are ready to meet with your advisor, just call or stop by the office to schedule your appointment, then read about preparing for your appointment so you can get the most out of your session.
 We encourage you to schedule an appointment with an academic advisor, however walk-in appointments are also available.

-First-year, sophomore, and transfer students can see who their assigned advisor is by logging into Self-Service and looking under the Advisor section on the right side of the Student Center tab.
+All students can see who their assigned advisor is by logging into Self-Service and looking under the Advisor section on the right side of the Student Center tab.
 Juniors and seniors should meet with a faculty advisor of their choosing.